rusili/AC-Android/homework/week-3.md

 # Tech Leads

 Please go to the link that has been Slacked out to make your own copy of the project repo.
-Once you have finished copying the repo, add you teammates as collaborators and share your new repo URL with them.
+Once you've finished copying the repo, add your teammates as collaborators and share your new repo URL with them.

 # Submission